bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Past Life Vision of Irada von Temeschwar.md

 They were about to pass [[Judgement|judgement]] on a slave who'd destroyed a [[Mana site|mana site]], and murdered a cousin of the magus who owned the [[Mana site|mana site]].
 One of their advisors suggested compassion, and the other advised a brutal demonstration of power.

-When the visionary asked why the slave might have destroyed the mana site, the advisors did not have a clear idea, other than that they believed the slaves to be uncivilised savages who would cause an uprising.
+When the visionary asked why the slave might have destroyed the [[Mana site|mana site]], the advisors did not have a clear idea, other than that they believed the slaves to be uncivilised savages who would cause an uprising.

 The visionary asked for the magus and the slave to be brought in.
 The magus was also unlineaged and wearing light blue robes, holding a wand or rod in one hand, and was barefoot, while the slave wore black.
 The magus's name was Parvus, and he said he wanted the slave killed - he didn't care for the property value of the slave, but he wanted the slave's eyelids ripped off so the slave couldn't look away while his whole [[Family|family]] were tortured before he was executed.
 The magus said the slave's tears would bring him joy.